TritonDataCenter/rfd/rfd/0071/README.md

 ### Supported Ciphers

-We've identified the following ciphers as the best candidates for streamable encryption:
+We've identified the ciphers in the table below as the best candidates for streamable encryption.
+SDKs implementing client-side encryption will make their best effort to support all of these ciphers.
+However, they only are required to support the default cipher.

 | Name / Identifier       | Block Size Bytes | IV Length Bytes | Tag Length Bytes | Max Plaintext Size Bytes | AEAD  | Default |
 |-------------------------|------------------|-----------------|------------------|--------------------------|-------|---------|